Skip to main content

 Women's History Month

-Honoring Women Who Have Inspired Generations
+Honoring Women Who Have Shaped Our Nation's History

 Join the Miami-Dade Public Library System as we celebrate Women's History Month with a variety of programs, events, books and more that honor inspiring women whose lasting legacies have shaped art, culture and science for generations to come.